 Urban farm Østergro is a gorgeous setting for dinner in Copenhagen

 It is summer in the city.
 And what a beautiful city this is.
 Come to Copenhagen, she said.
 But step off the main tourist routes.
 Slow down.
 And explore the sustainable side.
 Like a local.
 Not too far afield, you’ll find a climate-friendly neighborhood known as Østerbro.
 Atop a roof here sits a fine little organic farm supported by the local community smack in the middle of the city.
 Don’t worry, they are willing to share.
 With you.

 This is ØsterGRO organic urban farm and all are welcome.
 For a truly delicious experience, book a place for dinner at Gro Spiseri.
 Nestles inside the greenhouse of this gorgeous rooftop garden.
 On a blue-skied summer night in Denmark, it isn’t easy to beat.

 Original experience and post from June 2019, post updated with current prices and timing July 2023

 SUSTAINABLE LOCALLY-SOURCED FOOD

-Everything at Gro Spiseri is sourced from the rooftop farm itself plus local purveyors of sustainably caught seafood and meat.
-The bulk of the menu is plant-based and seasonal, but not specifically vegetarian or vegan and on our recent June menu we enjoyed local herring, cod and rabbit.
-Never fear, vegetarian menus are of course available and special vegetarian-only evenings happen every Monday.
+Everything at Gro Spiseri is sourced from the rooftop farm itself or supplemented with products from local purveyors of sustainably caught and in-season seafood and meat.
+The bulk of the menu is plant-based and what is ripe when, but it is not specifically vegetarian or vegan.
+On our recent June menu, we enjoyed local herring, cod and rabbit with vegetables and herbs from the garden.
+Never fear, vegetarian, vegan and pescatarian menus are of course available on request when booking.

 UP ON THE ROOF